-Coronavirus Covid-19 update: The New Zealand government advises Do Not Travel overseas at this time.
-Because of this, most insurers have temporarily stopped selling travel insurance policies as you’re not covered if you travel against government advice.
-Learn more about the impact Covid-19 has on your travel insurance.
+Covid-19 Update: The New Zealand government advises Do Not Travel overseas at this time.
+Because of this, some insurers have temporarily paused selling travel insurance policies.
+Learn more about the impact Covid-19 may have on your travel insurance.

 It depends!
 Unfortunately, the answer isn't a straightforward one.
 There are some situations where cover is available, and others where it is an exclusion.
 It largely depends on which insurer you bought your policy with; when you bought it; where you're travelling to; when you're travelling; and, the reason for your claim.
 One thing that is for certain - you're unlikely to be covered for claims relating to the coronavirus for future travel if you haven't yet purchased a travel insurance policy as this is a known event.